 More trains will be able to use the track and journey times will be reduced.
 Currently freight trains are being redirected along other routes due to a lack of capacity.
 There is a considerable risk of disruption on stretches of single track.
 The Frövi−Hallsberg, Degerön−Mjölby and Mjölby–Motala routes have already been expanded to double track.

 The total cost of the Hallsberg–Degerön expansion is estimated at SEK 7 billion.
-Costs for other developments in and around the Hallsberg sorting yard are not included in this amount.
+Costs for other developments in and around the Hallsberg marshalling yard are not included in this amount.